Rotator Cuff (cont.)

 What is the prognosis (outlook) for rotator cuff disease?

 Without treatment, the shoulder can permanently lose full function from rotator cuff disease.
 Minor rotator cuff injuries cause mild to moderate dysfunction.
 Severe rotator cuff injuries can cause complete dysfunction of the shoulder joint.
-Sometimes, scarring around the shoulder (adhesive capsulitis) leads to a marked restriction of the range of shoulder motion.
-This condition is referred to as a frozen shoulder.
+Scarring around the shoulder (adhesive capsulitis) can lead to a marked restriction of the range of shoulder motion (frozen shoulder).

 Extensive need for rehabilitation and physical therapy is the norm with significant rotator cuff disease.
 Some patients never recover full function of the shoulder joint.